 My daughter is a lover of all things garden-pest.
 Therefore, I am not allowed to do anything that would bring harm to ‘her’ slugs.
 This is fine.
 I can scoop them up and rehome them in the field behind us.
 Eventually it won’t be a field.
 Someone will be building a house their shortly and I am not too sure what I will do with the slugs then.
 Maybe bring them to the park?
 Not sure.
 Will cross that slug bridge when I come to it.

 I realize that my form of slug control isn’t going to work for everyone.
 Heck, it really doesn’t work for me in the throes of garden season.
 I just can’t keep up!
-So, I am sharing some other humane, natural ways to keep your garden area as slug free as possible.
+So, I am sharing some other humane, natural ways to get rid of slugs in the garden.
 I’m not promising that EVERY slug will vacate.
 Slugs are pretty clever when it comes to seeking out shelter.
 But you should see a noticeable reduction in the number of slugs feasting on your freshly planted lettuce, cabbage, spinach, and other garden goodies.

-4 Natural Ways To Deter Slugs From Gobbling Up Your Garden
+4 Natural Ways To Get Rid Of Slugs In The Garden

 Slugs love this easy-to-grow legume.
 Researchers found that when this alternative source of food was planted next to garden beds, slugs favored it over more valuable edibles.
 Resilient and hardy red clover grows in a wide variety of soils.
 While the clover lasts, this method substantially reduces slug damage.
 After it fades, cut it down and incorporate it into the soil as nitrogen-rich organic matter.
 I use this brand.

 Water your garden in the morning